-Past speakers at the Elisabeth C. Miller Memorial Lecture have included:
+Past speakers for the Elisabeth C. Miller Memorial Lecture have included:

 2014: “A Tribute to Mrs. Miller and the Miller Legacy”